 Downsides of HP Instant Ink

-- Check the small print!
-Most importantly, "a page upon which any amount of ink is placed by your printer".
-This means if you accidentally print a word on one page, or a draft page comes out, or you print with wrong settings... yup, you've used a page of your subscription.
-Can be stressful/frustrating for non-tech savvy people.
+- A page is defined as "a page upon which any amount of ink is placed by your printer".
+This means if you accidentally print a word on one page, or a draft page comes out, or you print with wrong settings, or simply find the end of a document printing a few words on a final page, you've used a whole page of your subscription.

 - One page is one page, regardless of what's on it.
 A short line of text will cost you the same as an A4 photo.

-- The service only sends a replacement when you run low, and the cartridges are low capacity.
-This means, if you suddenly need to print more than usual, if you run out you're stuck until your replacement arrives in a few days.
+- The service only sends a replacement when you run low.
+The cartridges are low capacity which means if you decide to print more than usual you could easily run out and have to wait a few days for replacement ink.

 - You have to be connected to the internet to be able to print.
 Unreliable internet or connection problems?
 You can't access the ink you've paid for until it's back on.